kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 	D. Propylthiouracil
 	E. Propranolol
 #### Answer: C. Radio-iodine treatment - TRUE
+- First-line treatment for thyrotoxicosis disease is carbimazole
+- In certain individuals it has the unfortunate side effect of *agranulocytosis* and so propylthiouracil is used instead
+- This is also the drug of choice in pregnancy as it is *protein-bound* and therefore less likely to cross the placenta
+- Radio-iodine ablation is safe for patients in whom medical management has failed and who are not planning on becoming pregnant during treatment
+- Surgery for thyroid disorders is carried out for cosmesis, compression symptoms, retrosternal extension and carcinoma.

 ### Q85
 *Complications of a surgical cricothyroidotomy* include all of the following, EXCEPT: